 I regard the Prince Tudor theory as an outgrowth of the Oxford theory, a further development of the Oxford theory.
 I regard Hank’s work as the latest chapter, the furthest development, of the Prince Tudor theory, and of the Oxford theory.
 The Chinese have a saying, “One step higher, a broader view.”
-Though this refers to mountain-climbing, it also applies to the development of our understanding of Shakespeare, and to intellectual history in general.
+This applies to the development of our understanding of Shakespeare, and to intellectual history in general.
 Hank has taken “one step higher,” and as a result, all of us can enjoy a deeper understanding of a supremely great writer, a writer whose life is as fascinating as his works.

 But while Hank has taken one step higher, he probably hasn’t taken the final step.
 Who will take the next step?
 Who will enrich our understanding of Shakespeare still further?
 Who will go beyond Hank, as Looney went beyond the anti-Stratfordians of the late 19th century, as Percy Allen went beyond Looney, as Hank himself went beyond Elisabeth Sears?
 Perhaps you will!